 When the cake is done give it about five minutes to cool slightly in the pan.
 But while it is still warm, flip it “quickly.”
 Place the long end of the pan on the powdered sugared dishtowel.
 Place one hand gently on top of the baked cake to guide it to the dishtowel as you flip it.
 This is the trickiest part of the cake roll, but If you do this quickly it is less lightly to buckle or break on you.
 Then remove the foil.

-Roll the cake up in a dishtowel to cool
+Roll the Pumpkin Cake Roll up in a dishtowel to cool

 The reason for rolling and cooling the cake in the dishtowel is to train it to become a “roll.”
 As soon as you have turned it onto the powdered sugar dishtowel, begin rolling from the narrow end and yes, with the towel inside.
 The warmth of the cake will help mold it into its shape.